gplv2/grb2osm/README.md

 Made at fruux
 -------------

-This library is being developed by [fruux](https://fruux.com/).
-Drop us a line for commercial services or enterprise support.
+This tool is being developed by [gplv2](http://byte-consult.be/).
+Drop us a line

 [1]: http://getcomposer.org/
 [2]: https://github.com/gplv2/grb2osm/issues/